mscuthbert/midicube/README.md

-midicube is a fork of Mudcube's great MIDI.js which adds ES6 modules and support.
+midicube is a fork of Mudcube's great but abandonware MIDI.js which adds ES6 modules and support.

 To use in a javascript project: